 Are you sure you can implement a queue?

-I often use queues for work and in personal projects, and I think you do too; for instance you may need to save bytes received from an UART for later processing, or to read from a file faster than stdio.
+I often use queues for work and in personal projects, and I think you do too; for instance you may need to save bytes received from a socket for later processing, or to read from a file faster than stdio.
 Anytime you need two entities to communicate asynchronously in a FIFO pattern, you use a queue.

 The most common implementation of a queue is the circular buffer, which uses a fixed-size buffer and two cursors over it, usually referred to as head and tail.
 They index the location of the next read and the next write.
 If you were to google for a queue implementation or ask ChatGPT to implement one, you would probably get something like this one: